simpletarun/voip-analyzer/README.md

 > The standalone build is produced from `cutter.spec`, which bundles the Qt6
 > WebEngine runtime required for the interactive map.

----

-## Legal Notice

-> **FOR AUTHORIZED USE ONLY**
->
-> This tool is strictly for educational purposes and authorized network analysis.
-Intercepting, monitoring, or analyzing communications without explicit consent from all parties is illegal in many jurisdictions.
->
-> By using this software, you confirm:
-> - You have the legal right to monitor the target network
-> - You comply with all applicable local, state, and federal laws
-> - All captured data is stored locally on your device
-> - The developers assume no liability for misuse
->
-> **Privacy:** No phone numbers or message content are transmitted.
-Only public IP metadata is queried from ip-api.com.

----

 ## License